 6. Flumserberg ‘Wild Man’ Nature Trail

 Storyboards on this trail tell of a little wild man that lived in a cave at Flumserberg, who was unkind to animals and nature.
 After a change of heart, the wild man was allowed to return to Flumserberg every year for three days to make amends.

 Each station has an educational game or activity, like matching animals with the plants they eat or comparing your speed to various animals.
 At the end of the trail, there is a big play area, restaurant, and rope courses for both big and small.
 It’s a full day of adventure in the mountains.

 This low-key mountain area has a cute little children’s trail, with a story told on picture boards along the way, accompanied by an activity for the kids.
 The story tells about children searching for a magic crystal protected by dwarfs.

 There are also little wooden dwarfs hidden along the trail.
-Searching for these kept my boys motivated to keep walking.
+Searching for these keeps children motivated to keep walking.
 Next to the lake, there’s a big picnic area with lots of fire pits and play stuff for the kids.

 8. Swiss National Park Bear Trail

 This trail has nine interactive stations along the trail that teach you about bears.